-Electronic security threats - while uncommon, threats to the BES Cyber System should be responded to using the same measures above for cyber-attacks.
+Electronic security threats - while uncommon, threats to the BES Cyber System should be responded to using the same measures above for BES Cyber SYstem attacks.

 Note - CIP Exceptional Circumstance actions may be in exception to previously defined CIP related procedures and/or regulations.
 Exceptions to defined procedures should be noted for future review.